 Conclusion

-These quarter dollar coins minted since 1900 are some of the most valuable due to their rarity, condition, and historical significance.
+These are some of the quarters minted since 1900 worth more than face value due to their rarity, condition, and historical significance.
 Collectors and investors prize them for their unique characteristics and the stories they represent in the history of American coinage.
 If you own any of these coins, it is advisable to have them graded by a professional grading service to determine their condition and maximize their potential value.